 Outdoor Skating Rinks:

-Fountain Square Ice Rink is open now through February 19, 2018 Plus, each weekend during December, experience Santa Skates with your children before he goes back to the North Pole.
-Cost is $6.00 admission and $4.00 skate rental.
+Fountain Square Ice Rink is open now through February 2nd.
+This is a fun Cincinnati tradition for the whole family!
+Cost is $6 for admission and $4 for skate rental.
 Children under 55 inches must be accompanied by an adult while on the ice.
-Times do change, please be sure to check their website before you go.
-Located at 520 Vine Street, Cincinnati

 Now that you have the best places to skate, do you have your skating essentials?
 If your child is a beginner, they may want to wear snow pants – so their clothes don’t get wet when they fall.
 Helmets are also a great way to keep your little ones safe.
 And waterproof gloves and a hat are a must!
 Have fun and make this winter the best ever!